pivotal-cf/om/docs/update-ssl-certificate/README.md

 # `om update-ssl-certificate`

-This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key
+***DEPRECATED*** This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key.
+Use configure-opsman instead

 ## Command Usage
 ```

-This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key
+***DEPRECATED*** This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key.
+Use configure-opsman instead

 Usage:
   om [options] update-ssl-certificate [<args>]